esgomezm/esgomezm.github.io/_projects/4_portugal.md

   - [Alkimia Madeirense Carcavelos](https://goo.gl/maps/1aAt1vj7DyWCrwYW7).
 High quality but expensive.
   - [Bafureira Club](https://goo.gl/maps/vns1DJCsWzdyBsM67).
 Sushi, beautiful view.
   - [Adamastor](https://goo.gl/maps/8ethYLUtkLjsj8BN9).
 Beautiful terrace in front of the sea with live music and local beer.
+  - [Izakaya Cascais](https://goo.gl/maps/cbCE2TDpeCN2QNLd8).
+Japanese modern restaurant.
+If you like seeing the making-up & kitchens and don't mind sitting in the bar, this is a place to go.
+A bit pricey but the food is good and the atmosphere is worth it.

 ### Nice terraces for a drink
 There are plenty of terraces, particularly in spring&summer, so you'll find places everywhere.
 These are nice.